-Several months ago the dilemma I was facing seemed enormous: my daughter would not allow me anywhere near her nails to cut them.
-In hindsight, the disproportionate level of stress this induced seems a little crazy, but at the time it felt like a cataclysmic disaster: I couldn’t bear the thought of being that mum who cut her child with the clippers (there are a lot of horror stories, no?).
+When Pixie was a toddler I found myself facing a dilemma: my daughter would not allow me anywhere near her nails to cut them.
+In hindsight, the disproportionate level of stress this induced seems a little silly, but at the time it felt like a disaster: I couldn’t bear the thought of being that mum who cut her child with the clippers.
+But I did eventually find a way so, if you too are wondering how to cut baby nails safely, I thought I’d share my solution.

 But that felt so wrong – I didn’t want to be that mother either.
-What on earth was I to do?
+This was becoming a genuine source of anxiety!

-I sought help and there was a lot of advice:
+I sought help from friends and Google, and there was a lot of advice:

 - Bite them off;